IBM/maximo-labs/MkDocs/monitor_saas/docs/monitor_anomalies.md

 5. Set `input_item` to  `travel_time_spectral_score`.
 6. Set `upper_threshold` value to `99`.
 7. Set `Severity`value to `High`.
 You can add optionally add separate alerts for `Medium` and `Low` thresholds.
 8. Set `Status` value to `New`.
 Alerts don't have any order.
 They can start or finish an in any order.
-Users can then transition them to `New` `Acknowledged`, `Validated` and finally `Resolved` or `Dismissed`.
+Users can then transition them to `New` `Validated`, `Acknowleged` and finally `Resolved`.
 Monitor does not provide a way to force specific state transition paths for alerts.
 9. Click `Next` to configure schedule, look back period and name the alert.
 10. Click `Auto schedule` button to configure schedule. ![Toggle alert schedule and look back period view](/img/monitor_saas/i126.png) &nbsp;
 11. Set the alert to execute every `15` minutes.
 The alert will look for new data for `travel_time_spectral_score` that have been added in the last 15 minutes and calculate alerts for those new data items.![Configure alert schedule and look back period](/img/monitor_saas/i124.png) &nbsp;